Moody’s (NYSE:MCO) Updates FY 2021 Earnings Guidance

-Moody’s (NYSE:MCO) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $11.550-$11.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $11.520.
+Moody’s (NYSE:MCO) updated its FY 2021 earnings guidance on Wednesday.
+The company provided EPS guidance of $11.550-$11.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $11.520.
 The company issued revenue guidance of -.

-Moody’s (NYSE:MCO) last released its earnings results on Wednesday, July 28th.
-The business services provider reported $3.22 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.76 by $0.46.
+Moody’s (NYSE:MCO) last announced its quarterly earnings results on Wednesday, July 28th.
+The business services provider reported $3.22 earnings per share for the quarter, beating analysts’ consensus estimates of $2.76 by $0.46.
 Moody’s had a net margin of 36.11% and a return on equity of 111.33%.
-Analysts predict that Moody’s will post 11.79 EPS for the current year.
+As a group, research analysts anticipate that Moody’s will post 11.79 earnings per share for the current year.

-MCO has been the topic of several research analyst reports.
-UBS Group cut shares of Moody’s from a buy rating to a neutral rating and raised their target price for the company from $383.00 to $392.00 in a research note on Thursday, July 29th.
-Zacks Investment Research upgraded shares of Moody’s from a hold rating to a buy rating and set a $395.00 price objective for the company in a research report on Tuesday, June 29th.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Moody’s from $325.00 to $375.00 and gave the company a hold rating in a research report on Thursday, July 29th.
-Stifel Nicolaus raised their target price on shares of Moody’s from $322.00 to $376.00 and gave the stock a hold rating in a report on Tuesday, July 6th.
-Finally, Morgan Stanley raised their target price on shares of Moody’s from $344.00 to $372.00 and gave the stock an equal weight rating in a report on Thursday, July 29th.
-Four equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-The company has a consensus rating of Buy and a consensus price target of $385.55.
+Several brokerages recently commented on MCO.
+Deutsche Bank Aktiengesellschaft raised their price objective on Moody’s from $325.00 to $375.00 and gave the stock a hold rating in a research note on Thursday, July 29th.
+BMO Capital Markets lifted their price objective on Moody’s from $406.00 to $415.00 and gave the company an outperform rating in a report on Thursday, July 29th.
+Raymond James increased their target price on Moody’s from $394.00 to $406.00 and gave the stock an outperform rating in a research note on Thursday, July 29th.
+Argus lifted their price target on shares of Moody’s from $325.00 to $375.00 and gave the company a buy rating in a research note on Wednesday, May 5th.
+Finally, Royal Bank of Canada initiated coverage on shares of Moody’s in a research report on Wednesday, July 7th.
+They set an outperform rating and a $409.00 price objective for the company.
+Four investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+Moody’s currently has a consensus rating of Buy and a consensus price target of $385.55.

-In related news, CEO Robert Fauber sold 447 shares of the firm’s stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $362.50, for a total transaction of $162,037.50.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, insider Michael L. West sold 680 shares of the firm’s stock in a transaction that occurred on Monday, August 9th.
-The shares were sold at an average price of $382.35, for a total transaction of $259,998.00.
-Following the transaction, the insider now directly owns 6,501 shares in the company, valued at approximately $2,485,657.35.
+In other Moody’s news, CEO Robert Fauber sold 447 shares of the firm’s stock in a transaction that occurred on Thursday, July 1st.
+The stock was sold at an average price of $362.50, for a total value of $162,037.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP John J. Goggins sold 4,520 shares of the stock in a transaction that occurred on Thursday, June 3rd.
+The shares were sold at an average price of $334.38, for a total value of $1,511,397.60.
+Following the completion of the sale, the executive vice president now directly owns 11,861 shares of the company’s stock, valued at approximately $3,966,081.18.
 The disclosure for this sale can be found here.
-Insiders sold 7,982 shares of company stock valued at $2,692,495 over the last three months.
-0.50% of the stock is owned by insiders.
+Insiders have sold 10,339 shares of company stock valued at $3,712,413 in the last 90 days.
+0.50% of the stock is currently owned by corporate insiders.

 Moody’s Corp. engages in the provision of credit ratings, research, tools and analysis to the global capital markets.
 It operates through the following segments: Moody’s Investors Service (MIS) and Moody’s Analytics (MA).
 The MIS segment is a credit rating agency, which publishes credit ratings on debt obligations and the entities, including various corporate and governmental obligations, structured finance securities and commercial paper programs.